• Skip to primary navigation

 The Kachemak Bay area contains a variety of nearshore and estuarine habitats, including glacial and non-glacial watersheds, protected fjords, rocky shores and mud flats.
 With a 28 foot tidal range, Kachemak Bay’s intertidal habitats are vast and varied, which support many species of value and interest to people.
 As a placed-based institution, KBNERR aims to provide information and tools to coastal communities for the stewardship of the vital and sensitive coastal habitats and species that thrive there.
 Clams are one of the keystone species present in Kachemak Bay, and have a thematic collection of datasets found on the Kachemak Bay Bivalve Data page to support their ongoing research and conservation.

-Kachemak Bay Intertidal Habitat
+icon for Kachemak Bay Intertidal Habitat dataset Kachemak Bay Intertidal Habitat

-Kachemak Bay Bivalve Data
+icon for Kachemak Bay Bivalve dataset Kachemak Bay Bivalve Data

-Aerial photo of Kachemak Bay Intertidal zone
+aerial photo of Kachemak Bay Intertidal zone

 Contact Website Administrator | Sitemap